theguywhodoesntcare/Warcraft_MRF_Blender/mrf_info.md

 There are three options to display the MRF model and play its animation:
 - Output a SPRITE frame using a camera from the MDX/MDL model.
-*The global lighting model (DNC by default) from the current map is used as a light source.*
+*The global lighting model (DNC with Directional light by default) from the current map is used as a light source.*

 - Native PlayModelCinematic(MDX/MDL model) function.
 For example *PlayModelCinematic( "Doodads\\Cinematic\\ArthasIllidanFight\\ArthasIllidanFight.mdl" )*